 Determining data ownership

 Dependencies between a bounded context and the larger system will likely surface within the data model, as well as the code.
 Because of this, it’s important to evaluate data ownership within a system.
 Examining read and write access to data is a helpful approach to determining what data should be owned by a particular microservice.
 When resolving dependencies within the data model, it may be necessary to introduce new entities and tables to enable autonomous services.
 Messaging and APIs can also be employed to access dependent data from other services.
-While analyzing the dependencies of a bounded context, it can be helpful to document use cases and options for resolving their dependencies.
+While mapping the microservice dependencies of a bounded context, it can be helpful to document use cases and options for resolving their dependencies.
 This can be useful not only for tracking discoveries but for regression testing as well, especially in systems that don’t currently have sufficient unit and integration test coverage.
 Extracting a microservice from a monolith is a delicate process that may not be feasible to do in a big-bang approach, especially for larger services.
 Oftentimes, there is a desire to implement the ideal solution, instead of working piecemeal.
 It’s important to remember that breaking down a monolith is a strategic process that will take time to fully realize.
 A phased approach to refactoring and resolving dependencies within a system will allow for short-term gains to be realized.
-This, along with a systematic approach to identifying, analyzing, and resolving dependencies, will create the clarity and help streamline the process of breaking apart a monolith.
+This, along with a systematic approach to identifying, analyzing, and resolving dependencies, will create clarity and help streamline the process of microservice dependency mapping.